Connect with us

 The Jomo Kenyatta International Airport (JKIA) in Nairobi.
 PHOTO | FILE

-The Kenya Airports Authority (KAA) is set to hold talks with ACEG-CATIC JV, the Chinese firm that had been hired to build a new terminal the Jomo Kenyatta International Airport (JKIA) in Nairobi, with a view of reviving the botched project.
+The Kenya Airports Authority (KAA) is set to hold talks with ACEG-CATIC JV, the Chinese firm that had been hired to build a new terminal at the Jomo Kenyatta International Airport (JKIA) in Nairobi, to revive the botched project.

 Known as Greenfield Terminal, the Sh56 billion project was cancelled in March 2016 barely two years after a ground-breaking ceremony that was held on May 23, 2014.